savsamushaman/Tables/README.md

 4) use pip install -r reqs.txt to install required libs/frameworks
 5) add your venv to .gitignore
 6) (optional) configure your IDE*

+(use countries.json to populate database with country suggestions)